1kozak2/systemy-operacyjne-projekt/README.md

 The Dining Philosophers problem is a classical synchronization problem in computer science, often used to illustrate the challenges of avoiding deadlock and resource starvation in concurrent programming.

-The problem is formulated as follows:
+The scenario is described as follows:
-- There are **N philosophers** sitting around a circular table.
+- **N philosophers** sit around a circular table.
-- Each philosopher alternates between **thinking** and **eating**.
+- Each philosopher alternates between two actions: **thinking** and **eating**.
-- Between each pair of philosophers lies a **single fork**, for a total of **N forks**.
+- A **fork** is placed between each pair of philosophers, for a total of **N forks**.
-- A philosopher must pick up **both the left and the right fork** to eat.
+- To eat, a philosopher must pick up **both the left and right fork**.
-- Philosophers cannot share forks simultaneously.
+- No two philosophers may hold the same fork at the same time.

-Key challenges include:
+Key challenges:
-- **Deadlock**: if each philosopher picks up their left fork and waits for the right one, they can all be stuck forever.
+- **Deadlock**: if all philosophers pick up their left fork at the same time and wait for the right one, they could be stuck indefinitely.
-- **Starvation**: a philosopher may wait indefinitely if others never release forks.
+- **Starvation**: a philosopher may be unable to eat if neighbors monopolize the forks.

-This problem is a metaphor for managing shared resources (forks) among competing processes (philosophers).
+This problem demonstrates issues with resource allocation and concurrency in operating systems and parallel programming.

 ---

+## What Is Multithreading?

+**Multithreading** is a programming paradigm where multiple threads (independent sequences of execution) run concurrently within a single program.
+It enables tasks to be performed in parallel, especially on multicore processors, enhancing responsiveness and performance.

+In this simulation:
+- Each philosopher is an independent **thread**.
+- Threads share data (forks) and must coordinate access to avoid inconsistencies.
+- Proper synchronization is essential to prevent race conditions and deadlocks.

+Threads are created using `std::thread` from the C++ standard library.

+---

 ## Implementation Overview

-This project implements the Dining Philosophers problem in **C++17** using `std::thread` for multithreading and a custom `SpinLock` class to manage fork access.
-The use of standard synchronization primitives like `std::mutex` for critical sections (excluding console output) has been explicitly avoided, as required.
+This project implements the Dining Philosophers problem using **C++17**, `std::thread` for multithreading, and a manually coded **SpinLock** for fork synchronization.

-Color-coded output and artificial delays simulate the philosophers' activities and help visualize concurrent behavior.
+A dynamic array of `SpinLock` objects (`std::unique_ptr<SpinLock[]>`) represents forks shared between philosophers.
+Each philosopher runs in a separate thread, alternately thinking and eating, with delays to simulate real processing.

+Color-coded output visually represents each philosopher's state.

 ---